microsoft/hlsl-specs/proposals/0030-dxil-vectors.md

 #### `VectorReduce` OpCodeClass

-A new generic OpCodeClass `VectorReduce` is introduce for usage in new operations below. `VectorReduce` combines a vector of elements into a single element with the same type as the vector element type.
+A new generic OpCodeClass `VectorReduce` is introduced for usage in new operations below. `VectorReduce` combines a vector of elements into a single element with the same type as the vector element type.
 The elements are combined using an operation specified by the opcode parameter.